 Why NOT To Use It?

 Human exposure, be it from direct skin contact, inhalation or ingestion, leads to nausea, impaired cognitive development and tremors.
 Higher incidences of Parkinson’s disease have been reported by the Harvard School of Public health and the Mayo Clinic.
-The American Veterinary Medical Association shows related cancer rates in dogs exposed to lawn care chemicals.
-Other concerns: the compounds that make up Sevin are mutagens causing fetal abnormalities, reproductive dysfunctions in males and females, kidney and liver damage and behavioral problems in humans and animals.
-Carbaryl is an inhibitor of the cholinesterase enzyme, found in nervous tissue, red blood cells, and plasma.
+The American Veterinary Medical Association shows related cancer rates in dogs exposed to lawn care and garden chemicals.
+Other concerns: the compounds that make up Sevin are mutagens causing fetal abnormalities during pregnancy, reproductive dysfunctions in males and females, kidney and liver damage and behavioral problems in humans and animals.
+Carbaryl is an inhibitor of the cholinesterase enzyme, found in nervous tissue, red blood cells.
 It is also a carcinogen and has shown to induce DNA damage in humans, animals and plants.
 Breakdown of this chemical in the stomach, coupled with ingestion of sodium nitrate, a common food additive, forms nitrosocarbaryl, a more potent mutagenic compound.

 Sevin is highly toxic to bees, aquatic invertebrates, and mollusks.
 Groundwater contamination and subsequent runoff affects the entire food chain.
 It also increases the toxicity of another common yard chemical, 2-4-D or Scotts Weed & Feed or Miracle Grow.

 For all those wondering if Sevin is safe: no it is not.
 It is not a “natural” or “organic” garden chemical.
 It is dangerous.
 It is toxic.
 Eating food treated with Sevin dust or Sevin liquid will cause low levels of poisoning (see above) and in higher doses *will* cause damage and illness to the human body.